Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-home-component.md

 ```

-What is happening here ?
+## What is happening here ?

-🍣 First we are using the LandingHeader component to create the header.
-We passing the text and the image URL.
+🍣 First we are using the `LandingHeader` component to create the header.
+We passing the `text` and the `image URL`.

-🍣Next up are querying the API by using the ApolloQuery component.
+🍣Next up are querying the API by using the `ApolloQuery` component.
 We indicate that we are using are a query and reading a query document which we will make soon.

-🍣In the template under the Apollo Query we pass in a v-slot that has an result object with loading, error and data variables.
+🍣In the template under the Apollo Query we pass in a `v-slot` that has an result object with `loading`, `error` and `data` variables.

-🍣In our V-If we check that if the loading variable is true and we show a loading component
+🍣In our `v-if` we check that if the `loading` variable is true and we show a loading component

-🍣Next we check if the error variable is true and tell the user that an error occurred.
+🍣Next we check if the `error` variable is true and tell the user that an error occurred.
 You can customize this with anything you want.

-🍣Else if the data is present render all the data. we have a v-for that we loop over from the data.getAllListings query.
-Then we give it the key of the listingId.
+🍣Else if the data is present render all the data. we have a `v-for` that we loop over from the `data.getAllListings` query.
+Then we give it the key of the `listingId`.

-🍣We have a router-link wrapped around the TourCard to redirect the user to the view of the listing.
+🍣We have a `router-link` wrapped around the `TourCard` to redirect the user to the view of the listing.

 🍣Then we pass the data of the listing into the props of the Tour Card.

-Next we need to create the query schema document. create a folder called graphql and create a filed called getAllListings.gql and paste the following:
+Next we need to create the query schema document. create a folder called `graphql` and create a filed called `getAllListings.gql` and paste the following:

 ```
 query GetAllListings {